-- B.41 Treasury bills can be used for both debt and cash management purposes.
-With regards to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.42 In 2016-17, the government has introduced greater flexibility in the way that Treasury bills are used for the purposes of debt and cash management.
-As such, from this financial year, the government will no longer target a planned end-year Treasury bill stock.
-Information on the outstanding stock of Treasury bills will, however, continue to be published monthly in arrears on the DMO's website. - B.43 Treasury bills are not anticipated to make a net contribution to financing in 2016-17.
+- B.40 Treasury bills are used for both debt and cash management purposes.
+With regards to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.41 As in 2016-17, the government will not target a planned end-year Treasury bill stock in 2017-18.
+Information on the outstanding stock of Treasury bills will continue to be published monthly in arrears on the DMO's website. - B.42 It is expected that the net contribution from Treasury bills to debt financing in 2017-18 will be -£9.5 billion.